-The AMRIS Facility at UF-Gainesville is OPEN, with limited access for those who have received approval to return to campus and also possess a valid Gator1 card allowing MBI building access.
+The AMRIS Facility at UF-Gainesville is OPEN, with limited access to only those who have received approval to return to campus and also possess a valid Gator1 card allowing MBI building access.

-Whether you make arrangements with a staff member for research samples that can be sent to us for remote analysis, or if you have mission-critical human or animal studies for which the scans are time-sensitive, you must request instrument time through our online request form.
-Please take into account any possible risk to our staff as well as your own subjects, in particular those that may have an existing vulnerable health condition, versus the true need to continue your research during this crisis.
-Please reference the CDC website https://www.cdc.gov/coronavirus/2019-ncov/index.html for guidance.
-If you are submitting a magnet reservation request, please understand that it may be declined if the work cannot be completed in a manner that complies with the current campus policies.
+Whether you are approved to come in person or make arrangements with a staff member to submit samples for remote analysis, you must request instrument time through our online request form.
+Before coming, please take into account any possible risk to staff and subjects, particularly those that may have an existing vulnerable health condition, versus the need to continue your research during this public health crisis.
+Please reference the CDC website for guidance in making this decision.
+If you submit a magnet reservation request, please understand that it may be declined if the work cannot be completed in a manner that complies with current facility policies.

-The University of Florida campus is following statewide guidance to prevent the spread of Coronavirus, COVID-19.
-We will maintain our equipment and will clean the commonly touched objects and surfaces, but please help us by doing your part to stay healthy.
-Follow CDC guidelines by washing your hands often with soap and water for at least 20 seconds.
-If soap and water are not available, please use an alcohol-based hand sanitizer.
-Please stay home if you are sick or if you recently (last 14 days) visited an area where COVID-19 has been detected.
+The University of Florida campus is following CDC guidance to prevent the spread of the novel coronavirus SARS-CoV-2, aka COVID-19.
+We have developed safety SOPs to maintain our equipment and clean the commonly touched objects and surfaces, but please help us by doing your part to stay healthy.
+Wear a face mask in all settings where you anticipate close contact with another person outside your immediate household.
+Wash your hands often with soap and water for at least 20 seconds.
+If soap and water are not available, use an alcohol-based hand sanitizer.
+Please stay home if you are sick or if you recently (last 14 days) visited an area where COVID-19 is actively spreading.

 Because this is a fluid situation, you may view the latest announcements regarding University of Florida campus at http://www.ufl.edu/health-updates, and track the daily Florida Department of Health conditions and advice at http://www.floridahealth.gov/diseases-and-conditions/COVID-19/index.html.
-You should regularly check the reservations calendars for openings—particularly if it would be more convenient for you to request to move an existing reservation to a different part of the day or a longer time window.
-Our suggestion is that you keep checking on a week-to week basis, as the current building access restrictions will be adjusted as needed.
+You should also regularly check the reservations calendars for openings—particularly if it would be more convenient for you to request to move an existing reservation to a different part of the day or a longer time window.
+Our suggestion is that you keep checking on a week-to week basis, as the building access restrictions may be adjusted based on campus access policies.

-If you need to cancel your reservations and postpone studies until it is again safe to scan your participants, please indicate that reason in your reservation cancellations (simply stating COVID-19 as the reason is sufficient).
-We are resuming the enforcement of our 48hr cancellation window in June, and we continue to ask that you cancel as soon as possible any reservations for studies which have been put on hold due to COVID-19.
+If you need to cancel your reservations to postpone studies, please indicate that reason when you submit the cancellation (simply stating COVID-19 is sufficient).
+We are resuming the enforcement of our cancellation policy, and we continue to ask that you cancel as soon as possible any reservations for studies which are put on hold due to COVID-19.

-The following links provide key guidance, resources and contacts for the different kinds of questions you may have:
+The following links provide key guidance, resources and contacts for other questions you may have: